gusaiani/security-analysis-graham-dodd/chapter-4.md

 Net profit of $100 on $1,000 in 3 months is equivalent to annual return of 40%.

 Needless to say, the safety, and the resultant *investment* character, of this unusual operation derived solely from the fact that the holder could count absolutely on the redemption of the shares in April 1935.

+The conception of investment advanced above is broader than most of those in common use.
+Under it investment may conceivably–though not usually–be made in stocks, carried on margin, and purchased with the chief interest in a quick profit.
+In these respects it would run counter to the first four distinctions which we listed at the outset.
+But to offset this seeming laxity, we insist on a satisfactory assurance of safety based on adequate analysis.
+We are thus led to the conclusion that the viewpoint of analysis and the viewpoint of investment are largely identical in their scope.

+### Other Aspects of Investment and Speculation

+**Relation of the Future to Investment and Speculation.** It may be said, with some approximation to the truth, that investment is grounded on the past whereas speculation looks primarily to the future.
+But this statement is far from complete.
+Both investment and speculation must meet the test of the future; they are subject to its vicissitudes and are judged by its verdict.
+But what we have said about the analyst and the future applies equally well to the concept of investment.
+For investment, the future is essentially something to be guarded against rather than to be profited from.
+If the future brings improvement, so much the better; but investment as such cannot be founded in any important degree upon the expectation of improvement.
+Speculation, on the other hand, may always properly–and often soundly–derive its basis and its justification from prospective developments that differ from past performance.